-Overseas experience enables students to appreciate the different cultures and learning styles, hone language skills and grow as confident individuals.
+Going on exchange is a once-in-a-lifetime experience, which enables students to appreciate and explore the different cultures and learning styles, hone language skills and grow as confident individuals.
 The University has over 280 student exchange partners in more than 30 countries and regions.
-During the academic year 2017-18, over 1,000 CUHK students participated in student exchange programmes for one term or one academic year.
+During the academic year 2018–19, over 1,000 CUHK students participated in student exchange programmes for one term or one academic year.
 Furthermore, many CUHK students took part in short-term experiential learning activities outside Hong Kong arranged by the Colleges and academic departments throughout the academic year.

 Scholarships and Financial Aid

-Thanks to the generous donations from numerous donors, the University offers a number of scholarships, prizes, and academic awards to give due recognition to students who have demonstrated academic excellence and outstanding performance in other areas such as music, sports, creativity and community service.
+Thanks to the numerous donors for their generous donations, the University offers a number of scholarships, prizes, and awards to give due recognition to students who have demonstrated academic excellence and outstanding performance in other areas such as music, sports, creativity and community service.
 Different types of bursaries and loans are also provided to help eligible students who are in genuine need.

-In 2016-17 academic year, over 8,700 individual scholarships and prizes were awarded through the University and its constituent colleges, to students in various disciplines of study, with the total combined value amounting to around HK$180 million.
+In 2018-19 academic year, over 9,300 individual scholarships, prizes and awards were distributed, through the University and its constituent colleges, to students in various disciplines of study, with the total combined value amounting to around HK$190 million.